Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Google is entirely in Italian now

-Google is in Italian.
-Very cool.
+Google appears in Italian—very cool.
 Now for the Apple TV.

 Apple TV's YouTube reports I am in Italy